 This chapter provides information about the database requirements, creating database services and about the database backup strategies.

-It is important to understand how to configure a supported database as part of an Oracle Fusion Middleware enterprise deployment.
+This section provides information about how to configure a supported database as part of an Oracle Fusion Middleware enterprise deployment.

 Most Oracle Fusion Middleware products require a specific set of schemas that must be installed in a supported database.
 The schemas are installed using the Oracle Fusion Middleware Repository Creation Utility (RCU).